petaverse-cloud/pv-docs-site/docs/petority/devices/unbinding.md

 ---

 # Unpairing a Device in Petority
-Unpairing a device in Petority is a straightforward process that allows you to disconnect a device from your pet.
+Unpairing a device in Petority is a straightforward process that allows you to unbind a device from your pet.

 Here's a step-by-step guide on how to unpair a device: